jrfdy6/closetgptrenew/OPENAI_APPS_SDK_REGISTRATION.md

 **Detailed Description:**
 ```
-ClosetGPT helps you manage your digital wardrobe and get personalized outfit suggestions.
+Easy Outfit helps you manage your digital wardrobe and get personalized outfit suggestions.
 Get AI-powered recommendations for any occasion, style, or weather condition.
 Organize your closet and make better fashion choices with intelligent outfit generation.
 ```

 **Category:**